 Savers looking to maximize their earnings will want to pay close attention to the Fed’s terminal rate.
-It might indicate when yields have hit their ceiling, though banks’ offerings still depend on money-related supply and demand factors in addition to Fed moves.
+It might indicate when yields will hit their ceiling, though banks’ offerings still depend on money-related supply and demand factors in addition to moves from the Fed.

 Figuring out when the Fed will stop hiking rates is also important because of the debate that often follows: When to start cutting.
 Just don’t expect it to happen so soon.

-The Fed is going to be looking for “compelling” evidence that inflation is moving back down to its 2 percent target before making it cheaper to borrow money, Powell added at the Fed’s September post-meeting press conference.
-Records of the Fed’s September gathering show policymakers thinking rates will hold at a “sufficiently” restrictive level “for some time.”
+The Fed would want to be “confident” that inflation is moving down to its 2 percent goal in a “sustained way” before making it cheaper to borrow money, Powell added at the Fed’s December post-meeting press conference.

-Borrowers will be holding their breath for that moment, especially would-be homebuyers who have been priced out of an already pricey housing market long before officials first started hiking rates at a breakneck pace.
-The 30-year fixed-rate mortgage has more than doubled since the start of the year.
-Interest rates rose to a 16-year high of 6.92 percent in the week that ended on October 19.
+Borrowers will certainly be holding their breath for that moment, especially would-be homebuyers who have been priced out of an already pricey housing market long before officials first started hiking rates at a breakneck pace.
+The 30-year fixed-rate mortgage more than doubled in 2022, hitting a 20-year high of 7.12 percent on Oct.
+28.

 But mortgage rates certainly don’t have to wait for the Fed’s word to start falling.
 Influencing the key home loan even more than the Fed is the 10-year Treasury yield.
-That key rate and then the 30-year fixed-rate mortgage could fall like dominoes if investors turn attention away from surging inflation — and instead start to fret about a recession.
+That key rate and then the 30-year fixed-rate mortgage could fall like dominoes if investors turn to thinking inflation has peaked — and instead, start to fret about a recession.
 Mortgage rates have since retreated to 6.3 percent as of Feb.
 1.

 A Bankrate survey of economists showed a 64 percent chance of a recession at some point in 2023.